acfr/cam_lidar_calibration/README.md

-# Camera-LiDAR Calibration - V 2.0
+# Camera-LiDAR Calibration - V 3.0 (ROS2 Jazzy)

-This is the second version of the official code release of the ITSC 2021 paper, ["Optimising the selection of samples for robust lidar camera calibration"](https://arxiv.org/abs/2103.12287).
+This is the ROS2 Jazzy version of the official code release of the ITSC 2021 paper, ["Optimising the selection of samples for robust lidar camera calibration"](https://arxiv.org/abs/2103.12287).

-Note:
-To access Version 1.0 of this code, that is the original implementation from above mentioned paper.
-Please switch to the branch labelled `master`
+**Note:** This package has been fully migrated to ROS2 Jazzy with modern C++17 features.
+- For ROS1 Melodic (V1.0 - original implementation), switch to the `master` branch
+- For ROS1 Melodic (V2.0 - improved UI), switch to the `melodic` branch
+- For ROS2 Jazzy (V3.0 - current), use the `jazzy_dev` branch

 This package estimates the calibration parameters that transforms the camera frame (parent) into the lidar frame (child).
 We aim to simplify the calibration process by optimising the pose selection process to take away the tedious trial-and-error of having to re-calibrate with different poses until a good calibration is found.
 We seek to obtain calibration parameters as an estimate with uncertainty that fits the entire scene instead of solely fitting the target, which many existing works struggle with.
 Our proposed approach overcomes the limitations of existing target-based calibration methods, namely from user error and overfitting of the target.
 For more details, please take a look at our paper.